 We’ve just moved house but are staying local in Dinas Powys as the Vale of Glamorgan is such a beautiful place to live, but choosing a new village, town or city to live in is a big decision.

 Visiting somewhere is very different from living there, so relocating can be a bit of a risk.
 It’s important to consider everything involved and really get to know somewhere before you move.
+It’s a good idea too, to have your conveyancing solicitors lined up and ready to move as soon as you find your ideal property as, if you don’t live in the area competition for local properties might be tough.

 Think about transport connections